juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 }
 ```

 Check out the WebRPC sample scene for a hands-on example!
 Please note that you need to have a [Photon package][PhotonUnityAssetStore] installed in your project for it to work.
 But, you're not required to have performed the initial setup of entering your app ID.
-The demo will connnect with the _Impossible Odds demo server_ to demonstrate it's functionality.
+The demo will connect with the _Impossible Odds demo server_ to demonstrate it's functionality.

 [Logo]: ./Images/ImpossibleOddsLogo.png
 [PhotonWebsite]: https://www.photonengine.com/